Zupercharged/CDDA-Alternate-ear-graphics/README.md

 > 2 - Find and open the mods.json file - Opening it in notepad will work, you should see a short list of names in "".

-> 3 - Edit in the mod name - Just add another line at the top of the list and write '"alt_ear_gfx",' ATTENTION! that comma is important, every name except the last in the list should have one outside the "" or the game cant read it.
+> 3 - Edit in the mod name - Just add another line near the top of the list and write '"alt_ear_gfx",' ATTENTION! that comma is important, every name except the last in the list should have one outside the "" or the game cant read it.

 > 4 - Save the changes - Congratulations!
 If you did it right the mod should now be enabled for your current world.